wolfrage76/DuskMan/readme.md

   - Automatically claims and stakes rewards when profitable.
   - Unstakes and restakes reclaimable slashed amounts when optimal.

+- **Web Dashboard**:
+  -   Access the Web Dashboard using port 5000 by default (configurable in config.yaml)

 - **Notification Support**:
   - Sends alerts via:
     - **Discord**